tomasruizr/grunt-script-link-tags/readme.md

     > npm test

 ## Contributing
-In lieu of a formal 	, take care to maintain the existing coding style.
+In lieu of a formal guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History